apt1002/welly-parser/README.md

 # welly-parser

-An artisinal parser for the Welly programming language.
+An artisanal parser for the Welly programming language.

 It's a recursive descent parser, hand-written (i.e. not using a parser library).
 It should be fast by design, but I haven't put any effort into optimising it.